 Step 7: 3D Design

-The watch enclosure was designed after a very conventional, classic, watch design using Fusion 360.
+The watch enclosure was designed after a very conventional watch style.
 I used a standard 18mm spacing for the watch strap to make the watch compatible with a large variety of other straps.
 The cut-out for the PCB was designed 0,4mm larger than the PCB itself to accommodate for any manufacturing inaccuracies.
 I included some screw posts for mounting the PCB and a small edge for the PCB to lay on.
 I made sure to recess the PCB a fem millimeters from the top to avoid the sharp edges of the LEDs getting stuck on clothing.
 The height of the enclosure was solely determined by the thickness of the battery.
 The rest of the enclosure was designed to simply look good with rounded edges and polished corners.
 I did have to keep the design 3D-print friendly so that I could 3D-print it at home without any support material.

 Now that the hardware was finished it was time to begin working on the software!

 I began the code by including all of the necessary libraries.
 This includes the library for communicating with the RTC and for driving the LEDs.
 After that, I created separate functions for each of the modes.
 When the user switches modes by pressing a button, the program calls on the function corresponding to that mode.
 If the user does not press a button within a specified amount of time, the watch goes to sleep.

 Sleep mode is indicated by all of the LEDs fading until they are completely off.
 Using the sleep mode greatly increases the battery life and keeps the LEDs turned off when they are not in use.
 The user can wake up the watch by pressing the upper button.
 When woken up, the watch will check the battery level to ensure that it does not require charging.
 If charging is required, the LEDs will flash red a few times before displaying the time.
 If the battery is below a critical level, it will not turn on at all.